varun4537/minimalist-task-manager/README.md

 - **Permissions**: storage, notifications
 - **Browser Compatibility**: Chrome, Edge, other Chromium-based browsers
 - **Performance**: Optimized for 60fps animations and minimal memory usage

+## 🔒 Privacy Policy

+This extension respects your privacy.
+All data is stored locally in your browser and synced using Chrome's built-in synchronization.
+No personal data is collected or transmitted to external servers.
+For complete details, see [PRIVACY.md](PRIVACY.md).

 ## 📈 Future Enhancements